rackerlabs/support-how-to/content/general/request-an-sla-credit.md

 ---

 Every Rackspace product is backed by an industry-leading service level agreement (SLA).
-You can read these agreements at
+You can read this agreement at
 <http://www.rackspace.com/information/legal/cloud/sla>.
 If you
 experience a technical or other issue for which you want to receive an SLA credit, follow the procedure in this article.